 - I want to find my personal peaceful spot all the time.
 To be calm and approach any challenge with good reason and efficiency.

-- And last but not least, I want to evolve as a personality which will then lead to me being a better manager and professional.
+- Last but not least, I want to evolve as a person, which will then lead to me being a better manager and professional.